srkunze/fork/README.rst

     result = fork(my_func, *args, **kwargs)

-It's a proxy object that behaves almost exactly like the real return value of ``my_func``.
+It's a proxy object that behaves almost exactly like the real return value of ``my_func`` except that it is very lazy.
-Furthermore, it evaluates only if needed; also in combination with operators (like +, - etc.).
+This given, you can even add/multiply/etc. these proxy results within loops without blocking.

+Use ``fork.await`` to force evaluation and get the real and non-lazy value back.

 Exception handling